Af0ns0836/Dropper/README.md

 ### Known Issues

-Missing a logical AI
+- Missing a logical AI.

 ### Future Improvements

-- Implement a better AI, that has reasons to make each play instead of just playing randomly
+- Implement a better AI, that has reasons to make each play instead of just playing randomly.
 - Implement a better visualization of the game, with a graphical interface.

 ## Bibliography